2019/2020 SophieConnect Course Offerings

 Build your understanding of Algebra I core concepts and be ready to take on next year’s math course.
 This 10-day online course is designed to refresh pre-Algebra skills and introduce some of the fundamentals of Algebra I. The instructor will use multimedia resources and a range of problem-solving and equation assignments (based on the approved textbook) to help instill confidence in the material.

 Get excited about summer reading with an online book club experience.
-As a group, students will read an exciting, newly published book that re-envisions a classic novel.
+As a group, students will read Pride, by National Book Award finalist Ibi Zoboian.
+This exciting, newly published novel, set in modern-day Brooklyn, re-envisions the classic novel Pride & Prejudice through a current lens.
 Through book discussions, shared videos and collaborative mini-projects, students will really throw themselves into the book - and might even have a live online “visit” by the author.
 In addition, students will also have the opportunity to share booktalks so that, by the end of the class, everyone will have a list of reading suggestions for the summer.

 Tune Up Your Writing (grades 9-12) – August 5-16, 2019 – Humanities